 Once you’ve verified that the Facebook pixel is accurately tracking volume, it’s time to migrate your ads over.
 To transition your existing ad sets to tracking with a Facebook pixel only, go to Ads Manager or Power Editor and locate the ads you wish to update.
 When you’re in the edit view, go to the Pixel Tracking section and select “Track all conversions from my Facebook pixel” -- don’t forget to save and close.

 In addition, you’ll want to modify your existing ad sets’ optimization to use the Facebook pixel.
 Facebook recommends shifting only a small portion of your budget into a new ad set optimizing through the Facebook pixel to start.
 These ad sets can gather the necessary data for successful full-scale Facebook pixel optimization and as you build up data and feel more comfortable and confident, modify the rest of your existing ad sets.

 Go to your Ads Manager or Power Editor and find the ad sets you wish to edit.
 In the "Optimize For a Conversion" section in the editing window, click the X in the "Conversion Event" field and choose a new Facebook pixel conversion from the dropdown -- don’t forget to click Save and Close.

 Step 5: Remove Your Conversion Tracking Pixel Code

 Once you've implemented the Facebook pixel code and transitioned your ads and ad sets to the Facebook pixel, you can remove the conversion pixel code from your website.
 However, make sure your conversion tracking pixel isn't being used for optimization or tracking for any active campaigns before you do this.

-Remember the Conversion Tracking Pixel will no longer be supported on February 15, 2017 so don’t delay on these updates.
+*Note: the Facebook Conversion Tracking Pixel will no longer be supported on February 15, 2017 so don’t delay on these updates.
 Happy advertising!